ilg-deprecated/xpack.github.io-source/pages/xsvd/files/xsvd-json.md

 A field may define an enumeration in order to make the display more intuitive to read.

 The field names `mask`, `position` and `offset` are reserved.

+Note: Array of fields are currently not implemented.

 | Parent |
 |:-------|